 Ceramics in D minor – New kind of language

-In the realm of music, precision lies in the subdivision of beats, a skill crucial for interpreting rhythmic notations accurately.
-This diligent beat subdivision resonates deeply within the domain of parametric drawing.
+In the music compositions, precision lies in the subdivision of beats, practicing and the skill are crucial for interpreting rhythmic notations accurately.
+This highly precise beat subdivision resonates deeply within the domain of parametric drawing.
 Similar to how a musically literate individual navigates beats, parametric drawing involves transforming features through algorithmic processes—specifically using Gcodes to prevent potential issues arising from rendering on slicing programs that might lead to patching or smoothing.
-This methodology hinges on pure information, guided by parameters and rules, dictating the interplay between my intent and the resulting alignment of points and lines.
+This methodology uses pure musical information, guided by parameters and rules, dictating the interplay between my intent and the resulting alignment of points and lines.

-As I contemplate the orchestral experience, I’m entranced by its resonance with societal dynamics, where individual contributions seamlessly merge into a unified whole.
-My artistic journey delves profoundly into themes such as dedication, inspiration, timing, communication, respect, innate abilities and the profound impact of loss.
-I deliberately selected a piece of music renowned for its oscillating teamwork, where subtle nuances assume heightened significance.
-In this context, music becomes a cherished family cookbook, enriched with my perspective and interpretation.
+As I contemplate on a sonata or an orchestral experience, I’m triggered by its resonance with societal dynamics, where individual contributions seamlessly merge into a unified whole.
+My work process looks into themes such as dedication, inspiration, timing, communication, respect, innate abilities and the profound impact of loss.
+I deliberately selected a piece of music renowned for its oscillating teamwork.

 Throughout my research, I embrace the fluid convergence of physical and digital realms, acknowledging their increasingly intertwined nature.
-My aim is to forge distinctive approaches in harnessing 3D printing technologies while remaining keenly aware of prevailing limitations and disparities in human and machine capabilities.
+My aim is to forge distinctive approaches in harnessing 3D printing technologies while remaining keenly aware of prevailing limitations, disparities in human and machine capabilities and questioning the over-trust in the precision and consistency of digital processes in our society.

-Within these tests, I’m introducing new information; akin to musical disruption, this process can be likened to ornamentation.
+Within these tests, I’m introducing new information; akin to musical disruption.
 This deliberate challenge aims to modify the original order and structure of note sequences, much like a violin or cello player introducing an extra note or incorporating a new bar within a 16-bar structure.
-Each overhang represented mirrors a note, played with utmost commitment and dedication by the performers.

 Why La Folia